Iqra-Junejo/InternIntelligence-SecureCodeReview/README.md

-# 🔐 Secure Code Review – Intern Intelligence Internship (Task 5)
+# 🔐 Secure Code Review

 ## 🎯 Overview
 This repository contains a **secure code review project** completed as part of the **Intern Intelligence Virtual Internship – Cyber Security Track (Task 5)**.